ZIP Extractor Help

 • Archives: ZIP, RAR, 7z, TAR (nested archive browsing)

-To open file types not on this list, use a dedicated application on your computer.
+To open file types not on this list, use a dedicated app on your computer.

-Your browser was unable to play an audio or video file from the archive.
-The file may use a format or codec that your browser doesn't support.
+Your browser couldn't play an audio or video file from the archive.
+The file may use a format or codec your browser doesn't support.

 What you can do

 • Download the file and open it locally.
-A dedicated media player like VLC supports nearly every format.
-Use the Download button to save the file, then open it with your preferred player.
+A dedicated media player like VLC handles nearly every format.
+Save the file with the Download button, then open it in your preferred player.

 • Try a different browser.
 Browser codec support varies.
 Chrome and Edge support the widest range of formats.
 Firefox and Safari may not play certain codecs (for example, AAC in some containers, or HEVC/H.265).